rohanfatehchandka/Inheritance/README.md

       The <strong>Pulse-Fit</strong> is a one stop destination for all ypur fitness related needs
     <br>
     <h3>Access Level</h3>
-    The React based web app has one access levels :
+    The React based web app has one access level
     <h4>Key Features</h4>
     <p>
     <ul>